 But knowing where your nearest one is, only useful if you feel confident in how to use a defibrillator.
-Of course, the best way to learn is to attend a first aid course (defibs are covered on all of our courses).
+Of course, the best way to learn is to attend a first aid course (defibs are covered as standard on all of our courses).

 Even if you’ve not been trained – defibs are designed to be used by anybody in an emergency.

 And it’s easy to see why we should all know how to use one.
 Defibs are successful in about one-third of cases (to hospital release).
 This is about 5 times more successful than without a defib.

 Seven out of ten cardiac arrests occur outside of a hospital.
 Currently, in the UK, only 2-3% of these people survive.
 This number will increase as more of us get easy access to a defib and feel confident to use one.